Skip to main content

 Payment

-Submit a valid and correct invoice to CPS within 10 working days after the conclusion of the court session in accordance with the CPS Service Standard.
+Submit a valid and correct invoice to the CPS within 10 working days after the conclusion of the court session in accordance with the CPS Service Standard.
 A valid and correct invoice should contain the following items:

 • a unique identification number;